synergistics/chemlambda-hask/README.md

 replace them with right patterns.
 There are other files in this module, but this is the conceputal bulk of it.

+### chemlambda-langauge
+This component defines a parser for mol files and one for an enhanced mol syntax that is currently a work in progress.
+In Chemlambda, molecules are encoded in text files.
+Each line in a mol file represents an elementary molecule (a node) and its incoming and outgoing connections to other nodes in a molecule.
+Here's an example:

+    L 1 1 2
+    L 3 3 4
+    A 2 4 5

+You can learn more about the molecule encoding using the links above.

+The MolParser interprets mol files, reading them into the chemlambda-hask evaluator so that they can be computed.

+There is some interest in developing an enhanced mol syntax that enables one to abstract over repetitive, or otherwise meaningful, parts of a molecule.
+Perhaps you have a section in a molecule that needs to be used in various places.
+This syntax would allow you to create molecule abstractions that can be parameterized to "hotswap" into multiple locations.
+Basically implementing molecule constructors.

 ## TODO
 ### Immediate